 It is because this flag represents an ideal…the ideal of lost youth and forgotten illusions…just like last night’s dream, or tomorrow’s TV advertisement.

 But there is one more reason, why this flag is the emotional heart of the parade.

 It is the secret which explains everything.

-We are crazy about this flag because for many years, any Puerto Rican who owned one, would go to jail for ten years.
+We adore our flag because for many years, any Puerto Rican who owned one, would go to jail for ten years.

 For many years, the United States wanted only one flag in Puerto Rico.

 Here is that flag, in the inauguration of the first US Governor of Puerto Rico, in April 1900:

 Pedro Albizu Campos refused to salute this flag.

 In order to crush Don Pedro and the Nationalist movement, a law was passed in 1948, right after Don Pedro got out of jail.